 He has a strong track record of attracting capacity audiences for contemporary music and has programmed over 30 full-concert tributes to individual composers.
 He has recorded works on CD by over 15 Canadian composers.
 He is a voting member of the Canadian Music Centre.
 As well, he has arranged over 100 works for chamber music groups, several of which have been broadcast on CBC Radio and Radio-Canada.

 He is regularly asked to present lectures including an annual lecture at McGill University and every year, is involved with several other universities, giving lectures, playing concerts, teaching and serving as an examiner, from the undergraduate to the doctoral levels.
-He developed a new course for the University of Ottawa called Development, Outreach and Advocacy which dealt with the vitally important issues related to building and developing the many levels of support required for a successful, healthy and sustainable cultural organization.
-It focused on creating and developing the boards, staff, committees, volunteers and stakeholders required for success in fundraising, sponsorship, awareness and attendance.
+He developed a new course for the University of Ottawa called Development, Outreach, and Advocacy which dealt with the vitally important issues related to building and developing the many levels of support required for a successful, healthy and sustainable cultural organization.
+It focused on creating and developing the boards, staff, committees, volunteers, and stakeholders required for success in fundraising, sponsorship, awareness, and attendance.

 He was the subject of a full-length documentary on CBC radio and a half-hour documentary on the television series “Men of Music.”
 He participated in a four-part radio series with Eric Friesen on neglected masterpieces of chamber music.
-He recently was guest host of the popular national CBC Radio show, Studio Sparks.
+He recently was a guest host of the popular national CBC Radio show, Studio Sparks.
 He has written numerous articles for magazines and newspapers on music, the arts and urban living.
 As well, he has written program notes for many concerts and has written the CD booklet notes for seven recordings on the CBC, ATMA and CMS Classics labels.

 Mr. Armour’s interest in promoting the arts in the Ottawa community led him to serve on the Arts Advisory Committee for the Regional Municipality of Ottawa-Carleton for three years.
-He regularly serves on numerous arts juries and advisory panels for the Canada Council for the Arts, the Department of Canadian Heritage, the Ontario Arts Council, the Ontario Lottery Corporation and the City of Ottawa.
+He regularly serves on numerous art juries and advisory panels for the Canada Council for the Arts, the Department of Canadian Heritage, the Ontario Arts Council, the Ontario Lottery Corporation and the City of Ottawa.
 He has also served on the Mayor’s Panel for Business and the Arts and on the board of Ottawa Tourism.

 Artistic and Executive Director